Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback control analyzed in the spatial domain

 and $\lim_{t\rightarrow \infty} c_e(t) = \lim_{s\rightarrow 0} sC_e(s) = 1$.

 \end{Proof}

-In the above, we generalized the control performance that the atom is nonchirally coupled with the waveguide in Ref.~\cite{boundary} to that the atom is chirally coupled with the waveguide.
-To compare with the result in Ref.~\cite{boundary}, where the mirror is at the right terminal of the waveguide, we first derive its counterpart when the mirror is at the left terminal of the waveguide.
-After that we compare the populations of the excited atomic state and the right propagating single-photon wave packet.
-The performances with $z_1 = \frac{2.25\pi}{\omega_a}$ and $\omega_a = 50$ are given in Fig.~\ref{fig:OneatomCompare}, where (a) is for the population $|c_e(t)|^2$ and (b) is for the right-propagating photon wave packet solved in \textbf{Appendix~\ref{Sec:oneatomApendix}}.
-For the nonchiral coupling as in Ref.~\cite{boundary}, we take $\gamma_{1R} = \gamma_{1L} = 0.2$, while we let $\gamma_{1R} = 3\gamma_{1L} = 0.3$ and $\gamma_{1R} = 7\gamma_{1L} = 0.35$ for the chiral couplings respectively.
-Here for the simulations of the right-propagating photon wave packet, $g_r(t-z/c)$ is given by replacing $t$ in the right hand side of Eq.~(\ref{con:grsolution}) with $t-z/c$.
-The simulations that $\gamma_{1R} < \gamma_{1L}$ are similar with the circumstance that $\gamma_{1R} > \gamma_{1L}$.
+\begin{sloppypar} We generalized the control performance that the atom is nonchirally coupled to the waveguide in ~\citep{boundary} to that the atom is chirally coupled to the waveguide, rendering directional propagating of photon wave packets.
+Compared with~\citep{boundary}, where the mirror is at the right terminal of the waveguide, we first derive its counterpart as Eq.~\eqref{con:HamiltonainMirror1} when the mirror is at the left terminal of the waveguide.
+After that we compare the populations of the excited atomic state and the right propagating single-photon wave packet in Fig.~\ref{fig:OneatomCompare}, where (a) is for the population $|c_e(t)|^2$ and (b) is for the right-propagating photon wave packet solved in \textbf{\ref{Sec:oneatomApendix}}.
+For the simulations of the right-propagating photon wave packet, $g_r\left(t-z/v_g\right)$ can be derived by replacing $t$ in the right hand side of Eq.~(\ref{con:grsolution}) with $t-z/v_g$. \end{sloppypar}